 A lot of people are keen on building apps from their site, but pull short of full commitment to the project.
 They just aren’t quite sure what native mobile apps can do for their brand.
 It’s a reasonable question.
 Isn’t a responsive mobile site enough?
 What does converting a website into an app do that your site doesn’t already?

-The truth is that a mobile-optimized site in 2021 is just a given.
+The truth is that a mobile-optimized site in 2023 is just a given.
 Of course you should have one.
-But apps fulfil a different purpose.
+But apps fulfill a different purpose.
 While a site or web app is optimal for desktop users, picking up organic traffic, and serving new or first time users – mobile apps are for growing and serving your loyal, core users.

 We’re going to give you six of the more important reasons to turn a website into an app.
 We’ve seen these benefits show up as common factors with more than 1000 clients that converted a website into apps with MobiLoud.
 Let’s get started.

-The growth hasn’t petered out yet – with global smartphone users set to hit 4.3 billion by 2023.
+The growth hasn’t petered out yet – with global smartphone users set to hit 7.5 billion in 2026.

 This growth of smartphone users has driven the staggering growth of the mobile internet in turn.
-A decade ago the average US adult spent less than an hour on the mobile internet.
-By 2018 this had grown to 3.6 hours, according to the 2019 Mary Meeker report.
+In 2010, the average US adult spent less than an hour on the mobile internet.
+By 2018 this had grown to 3.6 hours, according to the 2019 BOND Internet Trends report.
 Over that same period desktop usage slowly declined.

 Apps rode on the waves of both of these trends.
 The mobile internet was something of a legacy desktop paradigm that was bolted onto the new world of smartphones.